Taylor term does not imply any nontrivial linear one-equality Maltsev condition: 3-wnu implies only trivial SLEMCs

-Note that in most cases we have $w^\algA(a,b,c)=w(a,b,c)$, but this is not always true.
-This is why we distinguish between $w^\algA$ (operation symbol of $\algA$) and $w$ (formal symbol used to describe members of $A$).
+Note that in many cases we have $w^\algA(a,b,c)=w(a,b,c)$, but this is not always true.
+This is why we distinguish between $w^\algA$ (operation symbol of $\algA$) and $w$ (formal symbol used to describe terms of $V$).

-Observe that the operation $w^\algA$ is a 3-wnu operation and that the set $X$ generates the whole of $\algA$. \begin{definition} Let $t\in A$ be a (formal) term.
-If we replace each occurrence of $w$ in $t$ by $w^\algA$ we get an expression $t^\algA(\overline x)$ in the language of $\algA$: a term of $\algA$ applied to some (fixed) variables from $X$. \end{definition} \begin{observation} When evaluated in $\algA$, the expression $t^\algA(\overline x)$ returns $t$. \end{observation} \begin{proof} The proof proceeds by induction on the number of occurrences of $w$ in $t$.
-If $t$ is a variable, then $t^\algA(\overline x)=t$ trivially.